act65/Experiments/Polygons/README.md

   * the absolute positions of polygons are often arbitrary.
   * we often need different numbers of points for different shapes.
-* We are still training with masks which will be more expensive (although, what is the difference between the sorts of information that we can get from the gradients?!)
+* We are still training with masks which will be more expensive (although, what is the difference between the sorts of information that we can get from the gradients?!).
+However, it means that we do not nead labelled pairs.
+So we dont need any target polygons, only masks.
 * The learned representation will not be as small, and it will not have the nice properties of polygons (which are?!?) (unless we have a seqential hidden space and regularised to look similar to polygons?!?)